sondeskacem/qa-coding-assignment/README.md

 	* Comments you will add in your code will help us understand how you built the test.

-	* Add inside README file all the needed commands to execute your test on a linux local environment.
+	* Add inside README file all the needed commands to execute your test on a linux / windows  local environment.

 ## How to send your code?